Jobin-Nelson/Jobin-Nelson/README.md

 ## About Me

 I'm a programmer with a passion for learning new things.
-I enjoy building apps and small CLI scripts to make my life easy.
+I enjoy building apps and solving [leetcode](https://leetcode.com/k3rnel_p4n1c/).
+You can checkout my profile [here](https://leetcode.com/k3rnel_p4n1c/).

 ## Contact Me